 Content improvement also facilitates the main goal execution: CTAs are being clicked/filled out/completed.

 A search engine optimization part makes your content visible to a wider audience.
 Without specific terms, there are many technical operations you can do so that your content is found by more and more people.
-Some changes, like editing headings and content itself, inserting links can be implemented without the programmer’s supervision, others require the help of a specialist.
+Some changes, like editing headings and the content itself, inserting links can be implemented without the programmer’s supervision, others require the help of a specialist.

 SEO audit checklist